 - Are you able to perform the same tasks required of you by any job you retained in the last 15 years?
 The Social Security Administration will often look at your employment history over the last 15 or so years to determine if your potential disability prevents you from doing these jobs.
 If you are unable to hold any of these jobs because of your condition, you may be more likely to receive disability benefits.

 - Are you able to hold any other jobs or find work elsewhere?
 If you are no longer able to hold your previous jobs due to your condition, but you are capable of transitioning into another career, the Social Security Administration may consider you able-bodied and reject your benefits claim.

 Overall, the best thing you can do to ensure that you have the best possible chance at receiving your disability benefits, is to hire knowledgeable and experienced Social Security disability attorneys to do all the legwork for you.
-If you are looking for amazing representation, our Social Security disability attorneys at The Law Offices of Daniel J. Harris, P.C. are more than up for the challenge!
-Call The Law Offices of Daniel J. Harris, P.C. today at 231.347.4444 or fill out the free consultation form in the sidebar to schedule your free personal consultation.
+If you are looking for amazing representation, our Social Security disability attorneys at Harris Law are more than up for the challenge!
+Call Harris Law today at 231.347.4444 or fill out the free consultation form in the sidebar to schedule your free personal consultation.